-The differential equation describing the motion of a damped driven simple harmonic oscillator is \begin{equation}\label{eq:DDSHO} m\ddot{x} + b\dot{x} + m\omega_0^2 x = F_0(t) \end{equation} where \(b\) is the linear damping constant and \(m\omega_0^2 = k\) is the spring constant.
+The differential equation describing the motion of a damped, driven simple-harmonic oscillator is \begin{equation}\label{eq:DDSHO} m\ddot{x} + b\dot{x} + m\omega_0^2 x = F_0(t) \end{equation} where \(b\) is the linear damping constant and \(m\omega_0^2 = k\) is the spring constant.
 Dividing through by the mass and letting \(\beta \equiv b/2m\), we get \begin{equation}\label{eq:DDSHO2} \ddot{x} + 2\beta \dot{x} + \omega_0^2 x = \frac{F_0(t)}{m} \end{equation}

-In Engineering 79, you may have solved this equation using Laplace transforms.
-Here, we will use the Fourier transform.
-To take the Fourier transform, let us first take the transform of \(\dot{x}\): \[ \int_{-\infty}^{\infty} \dot{x} e^{i\omega t} \dd{t} = x e^{i\omega t} \bigg|_{-\infty}^{\infty} - \int_{-\infty}^{\infty} x (i\omega) e^{i\omega t}\dd{t} \] Assuming that \(x(t)\) goes to zero as \(t \to \pm \infty\), the integrated term vanishes and we get \[ \text{FT} (\dot{x}) = -i\omega \tilde{x}(\omega) \] You can readily verify that each time derivative brings down another factor of \((-i\omega)\), so that the Fourier transform of Eq. (\ref{eq:DDSHO2}) is \begin{equation}\label{eq:FTDDSHO} [(-i\omega)^2 - 2 \beta i \omega + \omega_0^2] \tilde{x}(\omega) = \frac1m \tilde{F}_0(\omega) \end{equation} Solving for \(\tilde{x}\), we have \begin{equation}\label{eq:xtilde} \tilde{x}(\omega) = \frac{\tilde{F_0}/m}{\omega_0^2 - \omega^2 - 2 \beta i \omega} = \tilde{F}_0(\omega) \tilde{G}(\omega) \end{equation} where \[ \tilde{F}_0(\omega) = \int_{-\infty}^{\infty} F_0(t) e^{i\omega t}\dd{t} \qquad\text{and}\qquad \tilde{G}(\omega) = \frac{1/m}{\omega_0^2 - \omega^2 - 2 \beta i \omega} \]
+To take the Fourier transform, let us first take the transform of \(\dot{x}\): \[ \int_{-\infty}^{\infty} \dot{x} e^{i\omega t} \dd{t} = x e^{i\omega t} \bigg|_{-\infty}^{\infty} - \int_{-\infty}^{\infty} (i\omega) x e^{i\omega t}\dd{t} \] Assuming that \(x(t)\) goes to zero as \(t \to \pm \infty\), the integrated term vanishes and we get \[ \text{FT} (\dot{x}) = -i\omega \tilde{x}(\omega) \] You can readily verify that each time derivative brings down another factor of \((-i\omega)\), so that the Fourier transform of Eq. (\ref{eq:DDSHO2}) is \begin{equation}\label{eq:FTDDSHO} [(-i\omega)^2 - 2 \beta i \omega + \omega_0^2] \tilde{x}(\omega) = \frac1m \tilde{F}_0(\omega) \end{equation} Solving for \(\tilde{x}\), we have \begin{equation}\label{eq:xtilde} \tilde{x}(\omega) = \frac{\tilde{F_0}/m}{\omega_0^2 - \omega^2 - 2 \beta i \omega} = \tilde{F}_0(\omega) \tilde{G}(\omega) \end{equation} where \[ \tilde{F}_0(\omega) = \int_{-\infty}^{\infty} F_0(t) e^{i\omega t}\dd{t} \qquad\text{and}\qquad \tilde{G}(\omega) = \frac{1/m}{\omega_0^2 - \omega^2 - 2 \beta i \omega} \]

 Equation (\ref{eq:xtilde}) gives the Fourier transform of the oscillator’s position in terms of the Fourier transform of the forcing function \(F_0(t)\).
 To see the behavior of the oscillator in the time domain, we now need to take the inverse Fourier transform: \begin{align} x(t) &= \frac{1}{2\pi} \int_{-\infty}^\infty e^{-i\omega t} \int_{-\infty}^{\infty} \frac{F_0(t’)/m}{\omega_0^2 - \omega^2 - 2 \beta i \omega} e^{i\omega t’} \dd{t’} \dd{\omega} \\ &= \int_{-\infty}^{\infty}\dd{t’} F_0(t’) \; \underbrace{ \frac{1}{2\pi m} \int_{-\infty}^{\infty} \dd{\omega} \frac{e^{-i\omega(t-t’)}}{\omega_0^2 - \omega^2 - 2 \beta i \omega}}_{G(t-t’)} \end{align} where I have interchanged the order of integration.
 To perform the integration over \(\omega\), we can use a contour that closes on a semicircle at \(R \to \infty\), either in the upper half-plane (if \(t' > t\)) or the lower half-plane (if \(t' < t\)).